ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 Refer to https://github.com/ARMmbed/DAPLink/blob/master/docs/AUTOMATED_TESTS.md to run existing Daplink tests to verify the port.

-Once Daplink tests pass, create a PR to request merge.
+Once DapLink tests pass, create a PR to request merge.

-9 Add New Target to pyOCD
+### 4. Add new target to pyOCD

 Follow https://github.com/mbedmicro/pyOCD/blob/master/docs/DEVELOPERS_GUIDE.md to setup development environment.

 This guide describes how to add a new target to pyOCD: